ChrisColeTech/todo-list-mcp/README.md

 4. [`get-next-todo`](#9-get-next-todo---get-the-next-task-to-work-on) → Begin work

 #### **📊 Progress Tracking Workflow**
-**User prompt:** *"I need a status update on my project.
-Show me a summary of active work, what tasks I created today, what's still pending, and what I should work on next."*
+**User prompt:** *"Use summarize-active-todos to get current status, then search-todos-by-date with '2024-01-15' (today's date) to see what I created today, then list-active-todos to check remaining work, and finally get-next-todo to see what to work on next."*

 Monitor project progress:
 1. [`summarize-active-todos`](#14-summarize-active-todos---generate-summary-of-active-todos) → Get current status